-Returns must generally be submitted on the third anniversary of the lease, then every three years thereafter.
-The first three-yearly returns will become due from 1 April 2018, the third anniversary of the introduction of LBTT.
+Returns must generally be submitted on the third anniversary of the lease, then every three years thereafter throughout the life of the lease.They are also due if the lease is assifned and when it comes to an end.

 LBTT is payable on the net present value (NPV) of the rent payable under a non-residential lease.
 Under the previous stamp duty land tax (SDLT) regime, NPV was calculated based on the rent for the first five years of the lease, so rent increases after that time had no effect on the tax paid.
 Under the LBTT regime, NPV is based on actual rent paid.
 This means that the tenant must pay additional duty as a result of rent increases, but equally may be able to reclaim extra tax paid subject to time limits.

 Where a return is required, it must be submitted regardless of whether there have been any changes to the lease or any additional tax needs to be paid.

 A return must be submitted on each LBTT review date.
 This is usually the third anniversary of the effective date of the lease and then every subsequent third anniversary of that date, and at the expiry of the lease term.

 Where the first LBTT return has been made for a lease that became notifiable as a result of an extension to the term or an increase in the rent, the review date is the third anniversary of the date of the variation that made the lease notifiable, and on each subsequent third anniversary of that date.